iamshivakhatri/codepath103_findme/README.md

 [gif goes here]

 ### Simple Post Management
-Add a Post: Share project updates, interests, and collaboration requests with the community.
+✅Add a Post: Share project updates, interests, and collaboration requests with the community.

 Edit a Post: Update and refine your project details.

-View a Post: See project information shared by other members.
+✅View a Post: See project information shared by other members.

 Delete a Post: Remove posts when they're no longer relevant.